ucb-bar/hammer/doc/CAD-Tools/Hammer-CAD-Tools.rst

 Hammer CAD Tools
 ===============================

-Hammer currently has three repos for CAD tools from different vendors: ``hammer-cadence-plugins``, ``hammer-synopsys-plugins``, and ``hammer-mentor-plugins``.
-These repos are private since they contain commands specific to each tool, but access to them may be granted for Hammer users pending approval from their respective companies.
+Hammer currently has three repos for CAD tools from different vendors: ``hammer-cadence-plugins``, ``hammer-synopsys-plugins``, and ``hammer-mentor-plugins``. ``hammer-cadence-plugins`` is a public repo but the others are private since they contain tool-specific commands not yet cleared for public release.
+Access to them may be granted for Hammer users who already have licenses for those tools.
+See :ref:`plugins-access` for instructions for how to request access.

 The structure of each repository is as follows: